axakon/hackathon-1/README.md

 ```
 OPEN_AI_API_KEY=<key>
 ```
-2. Install dependencies with `npm i`
+2. Install dependencies with `npm i`.
-3. Create file `prompt.txt` and add your prompt to it.
+3. Add your prompt to `prompt.txt`.
-4. Run `npm run prompt`, result is outputted to `./public/index.html`
+4. Run `npm run prompt`, result is outputted to `./public/index.html`.
 5. Open `./public/index.html` or run `npm run game`.
 If using npm run game, open localhost:8000 in the browser of you choosing.

 ## Challenge